Thursday, May 16, 2019

 Was Jesus Christ Crucified On A Cross Or A Stake As The Jehovah's Witnesses Claim?

--The Greek word stauros has been a subject of much debate regarding its meaning in the context of crucifixion.
-Historically, stauros could refer to a pole or stake, not necessarily the traditional cross shape commonly associated with Christian symbolism.
-Various forms of crucifixion existed, as noted by Seneca the Younger who observed, "I see crosses there, not just of one kind but made in many different ways: some have their victims with head down to the ground; some impale their private parts; others stretch out their arms on the gibbet.”
+The meaning of the Greek word stauros has been a subject of intense debate, particularly regarding its application to the crucifixion of Jesus Christ.
+Contrary to the claims of some groups, including Jehovah’s Witnesses, stauros historically did not exclusively refer to a single upright stake.
+Instead, it was a term used to describe a range of wooden execution devices, including the cross-shaped structure widely recognized in traditional Christian imagery.
+Ancient crucifixion practices, as noted by the Roman philosopher Seneca the Younger, varied greatly: "I see crosses there, not just of one kind but made in many different ways: some have their victims with head down to the ground; some impale their private parts; others stretch out their arms on the gibbet."
+Clearly, the method of crucifixion was not confined to a single form, and stauros reflects this diversity.

 Thursday, April 25, 2019